 Click on Start > Run.
 In the run box type cmd and click OK.
+(Windows® Vista users type cmd in the Start Seach box.)

 At the prompt, type ipconfig and press Enter.

 This will display the IP address, subnet mask, and the default gateway of your adapter.